YasmineBB/ceramics-studio-platform/README.md

   - *Approve comments on posts so that I can filter objectionable comments.*
   - *Assign staff status to other teachers so that they can create blog posts and manage the Social Ceramics platform.*

+I dropped the following User Stories due to time constraints but plan to implement these in future development of this project.

+- *View other students profiles so that my experience feels more personal*
+- *Comment and like on student posts.*

 ## Planning and Development

 I started the initial planning of the site using Notion, where I wrote down my ideas, user stories and direction for the site including features, which I would then edit down based on viability and to keep on track with an MVP.
 I found it useful I then created issues, including my user stories which I assigned to the dedicated projects board for the project.